 At the end of the semester, a professor of the Visual Studies Program may assign a grade of "I" (Incomplete) when the instructor deems such a grade to be appropriate and believes that circumstances warrant an extension of the student's coursework.
 Such a decision is completely at the discretion of the individual professor, and in this regard the professor's decision is final.
 If an "I" grade is assigned, the professor will set the conditions for its removal in writing.
 The student is then entirely responsible for its timely removal.
-In order to receive a passing grade, the student must complete requirements for the removal before the end of the next academic year.
-Otherwise the "I" grade will be converted to a failing grade by the instructor or the university Registrar.
+In order to receive a passing grade, the student must complete requirements for the removal by the date established with professor of no later than the end of the next academic year.
+Otherwise, the "I" grade will be converted to a failing grade by the instructor or the University Registrar.